elementalconcept/dynamic-form/README.md

 | 16             | 16.x                            |
 | 13+ (ivy only) | 1.x+                            |

+Dynamic Form component is a standalone component starting with version 16.0.0 of the library.

+### Versions 1.x only!

 `DynamicFormModule` should be included into your Angular modules automatically by IDE.
 If your IDE doesn't support such functionality, don't forget to add it manually: